Travel.State.Gov > International Travel > Learn About Your Destination > Eritrea International Travel Information

-Criminal Penalties: You are subject to local laws.
+Criminal Penalties: Visitors are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
-Convictions for possessing, using, or trafficking in illegal drugs, result in long prison sentences and heavy fines.
-Furthermore, some laws are also prosecutable in the U.S., regardless of local law.
+Convictions for possessing, using, or trafficking in illegal drugs result in long prison sentences and heavy fines.
+Individuals establishing a business or practicing a profession that requires additional permits or licensing should seek information from the competent local authorities, prior to practicing or operating a business.
+Furthermore, some laws are also prosecutable in the United States, regardless of local law.
 For examples, see our website on crimes against minors abroad and the Department of Justice website.

 U.S.-Eritrean Dual Nationals: Eritrea does not recognize dual nationality.
-Dual U.S. - Eritrean citizens are considered Eritrean nationals by the Eritrean authorities.
-This limits our ability to provide consular services.
+Dual U.S.-Eritrean citizens are considered Eritrean nationals by the Eritrean authorities.
+This limits our ability to provide consular services for dual nationals.

-You may be subject to certain obligations, including taxes and conscription into national service.
-You need proof of payment of the 2 percent income tax to obtain any civil documents (e.g. birth certificates, educational transcripts, property ownership records, court records).
-Inquire at an Eritrean embassy or consulate regarding your status before you travel.
+Dual nationals may be subject to certain obligations, including taxes and conscription into national service.
+Proof of payment of the two-percent income tax is required to obtain any civil documents (e.g., birth certificates, educational transcripts, property ownership records, court records).
+Ask about your status at an Eritrean embassy or consulate regarding before you travel.

-Military Service for Dual U.S. – Eritrean citizens: The National Service Proclamation of October 1995 states that any national between the age of 18 and 50 shall have a duty to participate in National Service.
+Military Service for Dual U.S.–Eritrean Nationals: The National Service Proclamation of October 1995 states that any national between the age of 18 and 50 must participate in National Service.

-Photography: Visitors are advised to exercise caution when taking photographs in Eritrea.
-Often there are no signs/posts stating “no photography,” but individuals found taking photos of military or government installations can face a warning, harassment, confiscation, arrest, detention, or interrogation.
+Photography: Exercise caution when taking photographs in Eritrea.
+Individuals taking photos of military or government installations may face a warning, harassment, confiscation of the phone/camera, arrest, detention, or interrogation.
 Do not take photos of Eritreans without their permission.

-Phone Service: Cellular phones are the norm, yet landlines are available in most homes and are more reliable than cellular service.
+Phone Service: Cellular phones are common.
+Landlines are available in most homes and are more reliable than cellular service.
 It is very difficult for a tourist to obtain a SIM card for cellular service.
 There is no data service or roaming available.

 Currency: The Eritrean Nakfa (ERN) is the official currency.
 The economy is cash-based and there are no ATMs.
-Credit cards are not accepted, except by a few airline offices.
-It is illegal to use foreign currency to make purchases except at a few official hotels where foreigners are required to pay in U.S. dollars or Euros.
-Many businesses will accept U.S. bills printed only from 2003 or later.
+Credit cards are not accepted anywhere in Eritrea.
+It is illegal to use foreign currency to make purchases except at a few official hotels and stores where foreigners are required to pay in U.S. dollars or Euros.
+For businesses that will accept U.S. dollars, they require bills printed from 2003 or later.

 It is illegal to exchange money anywhere other than at a state foreign currency exchange Himbol branch.
-You must declare all foreign currency brought into Eritrea in excess of $10,000 (or the equivalent) and on departure, you must prove that any missing foreign currency was exchanged at a branch of the Himbol or provide receipts of the items you purchased.
+You must declare all foreign currency brought into Eritrea in excess of $10,000 (or the equivalent) and on departure you must prove that any missing foreign currency was exchanged at a branch of the Himbol or provide receipts for the items you purchased.

 Faith-Based Travelers: See our following webpages for details:

-LGBTI Travelers: Consensual same-sex sexual activity is punishable by 10 days to three years incarceration.
-Antidiscrimination laws relating to LGBTI persons do not exist, and those complicit in abuses are not investigated nor punished.
-There are no known LGBTI organizations in the country.
+LGBTI Travelers: Consensual same-sex sexual activity is punishable by incarceration of ten days to three years.
+Antidiscrimination laws relating to LGBTQI+ persons do not exist.
+There are no known LGBTQI+ organizations in the country.
 Hotels do not allow two females or two males to share one room unless it has separate beds.

 Travelers Who Require Accessibility Assistance: Persons with disabilities face limited access to transportation, public buildings, hotels, and communication accommodations.
 Within Asmara, sidewalks are plentiful, although most are in bad condition and do not have cutouts.
 Few buildings have elevators.
 Due to frequent power outages, these elevators may not be functioning.

-Women Travelers: Domestic violence, punishable as assault and battery, is commonplace but such cases rarely are reported or brought to trial.
+Women Travelers: Domestic violence, punishable as assault and battery, is commonplace but rarely reported and perpetrators are not prosecuted.
 No information is available on the prevalence of rape.

 See our travel tips for Women Travelers.

-Consult the CDC website for Eritrea prior to travel.
+Consult the U.S. Centers for Disease Control and Prevention (CDC) website for Eritrea prior to travel.

 Medical facilities and physicians are limited.
 Medicines are in short supply.
 Carry prescription medication in original packaging, along with your doctor’s prescription.
 Bring preventative and over-the counter medicines with you.